sabinio/salt/README.md

 * GRANT SELECT on dbo.sysjobschedules
 * GRANT SELECT on dbo.sysjobs
 * ROLE MEMBER of SQLAgentOperatorRole
+* Grant the login to the RunAs proxy logins

 #### MASTER Database
 * GRANT SELECT on dbo.sysprocesses